495-Labs-Projects/ChoreTrackerAPI/README.md

 # Part 1 - Building the API

 1. We will not be using any starter code for this application since everything will be built from scratch to help you understand the full process.
 First of all create a new rails application using the api flag and call it ChoreTrackerAPI.
-THe api flag allows rails to know how the application is intended to be used and will make sure to set up the right things in order to make the application RESTful.
+The api flag allows rails to know how the application is intended to be used and will make sure to set up the right things in order to make the application RESTful.

   ```
   $ rails new ChoreTrackerAPI --api
   ```

-2. Just as the ChoreTracker that you have build before there will be 3 main entities to the ChoreTracker application, please review the old lab if you want any clarifications on the ERD.
-Based on these specifications, please generate all the models with all the proper fields and then run ```rake db:migrate```.
+2. Just like the ChoreTracker app that you have built before, there will be 3 main entities to the ChoreTracker application, please review the old lab if you want any clarifications on the ERD.
+The following are the data dictionaries for the 3 models.
+Based on these specifications, please generate all the models with all the proper fields and then run ```rails db:migrate```.
 This step should be the same as if you were building a regular rails application. (ex. ```rails generate model Child first_name:string last_name:string active:boolean```)
   - Child
     - first_name (string)
     - last_name (string)